 It’s no surprise that many drivers are indeed only a call away from quitting this difficult yet vital occupation.
 Or could we change that to be only a call away from assistance, both physical and mental?
 Depression and anxiety are ongoing issues for the trucking industry.
 Common stressors usually occur from financial stress and/or sleep disturbances.
 These common stressors can also take a toll on a driver’s physical health.
 These poor outcomes can lead to at-risk fleet safety issues such as crashes, or in this example, a phone call to quit.

-There are options that carriers can take to invest in their driver’s wellbeing and physical health, such as:
+There are options that carriers can take to invest in their driver’s quality of life, such as:

 - Providing drivers with financial success programs.